skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

 0: Significant padding or rhetoric

 Clarification:
-High-level framing or uncertainty acknowledgment is not noise unless it replaces causal reasoning.
+High-level framing or explicit uncertainty acknowledgment is not noise unless it replaces causal reasoning or introduces unsupported speculation.

 3. Outcome Calibration — 20 points